 The 2014 Times Higher Education (THE) World University Rankings place UVic on its elite Top 200 list, among the top one per cent of universities around the world.
 Ranked at #173 globally, UVic has been the top-ranked university in Canada without a medical school since 2010.

 Only eight Canadian universities were ranked in the Top 200.
 In early 2013, THE also ranked UVic first in Canada and number 20 globally among universities less than 50 years old.

 The THE global ranking is the only system that includes a section dedicated to the teaching and learning environment, including the first-ever global survey of institutions' teaching reputation.

 For more information visit the Times Higher Education website.

-In 2013, UVic was ranked as the top Canadian comprehensive university by Maclean's magazine.
-This is the seventh consecutive year that UVic has been ranked either first or second in this category.
-The university's commitment to excellence in all areas is evident in the results, with UVic ranked in the top three in 9 of 12 key performance indicators used to create the Maclean's annual report.
+Once again, the University of Victoria has been ranked among the top Canadian comprehensive universities by Maclean's magazine.
+This is the eighth consecutive year that UVic has been ranked either first or second in this category.
+In a strong showing across the board, UVic racked up top-three finishes in eight of the 12 key performance indicators used by Maclean's for its 2015 rankings.

 In 2013, for the 11th consecutive year, UVic was named a Research University of the Year in Canada by Re$earch Infosource.
 This designation indicates that UVic "demonstrates superior achievement in earning research income and in publishing research in leading scientific journals."